ai-on-gke/kuberay-tpu-webhook/README.md

 ## What the Webhook Does Automatically

 When you submit a RayCluster resource requesting TPUs, this mutating webhook intercepts the Pod creation and automatically injects the required configurations so that libtpu and JAX can initialize correctly.
 You do not need to manually configure these in your manifests.
-The validating webhook will accept/reject the RayCluster

 * **Network Initialization:**
     * **TPU v4 - v6e:** Automatically generates and injects the `TPU_WORKER_HOSTNAMES` list for multi-host networking.
+The webhook also sets the `subdomain` and `hostname` fields in the Pod spec.
-    * **TPU v7x (Ironwood):** Automatically generates and injects the new `TPU_PROCESS_ADDRESSES` and `TPU_PROCESS_PORT` required for v7x architecture. `TPU_PROCESS_ADDRESSES` is identical to `TPU_WORKER_HOSTNAMES`, but with the container port appended for each address.
+    * **TPU v7x (Ironwood):** In addition to the vars and fields injected in previous versions, also automatically generates and injects the new `TPU_PROCESS_ADDRESSES` and `TPU_PROCESS_PORT` required for v7x architecture. `TPU_PROCESS_ADDRESSES` is identical to `TPU_WORKER_HOSTNAMES`, but with the container port appended for each address.
 * **Worker Identification:** Calculates and injects `TPU_WORKER_ID` and `TPU_NAME` (a unique identifier for the replica group) for multi-host and multi-container coordination.
 * **Multi-Container (NUMA) Support:** Natively supports v7x Pods that run multiple NUMA-aligned containers, assigning unique ports and IDs to each ML process.
 It's important to note that multi-node support per Pod with KubeRay is experimental.
 * **Megascale (Multi-Slice) Support:** If `MEGASCALE_NUM_SLICES` is set explicitly in the Pod spec of your Ray container, the webhook automatically calculates and injects `MEGASCALE_SLICE_ID`, `MEGASCALE_COORDINATOR_ADDRESS`, and `MEGASCALE_PORT`.
 If utilizing the [JaxTrainer](https://docs.ray.io/en/latest/train/api/doc/ray.train.v2.jax.JaxTrainer.html#ray.train.v2.jax.JaxTrainer) in Ray Train, `MEGASCALE_NUM_SLICES` and related env vars are calculated for you based on the value of `num_workers`, `accelerator_type`, and `topology` and set automatically at runtime.